-In Key Stage 3, Design and Technology is about providing opportunities for students to develop their capabilities, combining their designing and making skills with knowledge and understanding in order to create quality products.
-In Year 7, students work on a number of small, focused tasks to develop their skills across the different areas of Design and Technology.
-Year 8 students create products inspired by the fictional book, Harry Potter.
+In Key Stage 3, Design and Technology is about providing opportunities for students to develop their capabilities and confidence in developing their designing and making skills as well as their knowledge and understanding.
+In Year 7, students work on a number of small, focused projects to develop their skills across the different areas of Design and Technology covering woodwork, textiles and digital skills.
+Year 8 students develop workshop skills generating designs, to create high quality products.